The new biogas plant in Moldava nad Bodvou is another milestone of the ENGIE Group on the way to sustainable energy

 • Heat: 7 300 MWh/year

-The launched operation of the Biogas plant in Moldava and Bodvou will ensure the production of electricity, which will be supplied to the grid, and also used for ENGIE own consumption in the technological process.
-The produced heat will be used in District heating system in Moldava nad Bodvou.
+The started operation of the BPS Moldava will ensure the production of electricity, which will be supplied to the public grid and also used for own consumption in the technological process.
+The heat produced will be used in the Moldava nad Bodvou district heating system.

-“Biogas plant is a pilot project for the ENGIE Group in Slovakia within the framework of combined production of electricity and heat from biogas.
-Our aim is to reduce the carbon footprint of local resources in agriculture, in particular by reducing the release of methane into the air through the use of waste from animal production.
-In addition, in the future we plan to produce biomethane in Moldava and Bodvou, which will allow us to partially replace natural gas in our district heating managements with this ecological fuel, thus meeting our decarbonization targets in the energy sector.
-We also want to produce biomethane from biodegradable waste, which would otherwise end up in landfills,” explains Miroslav Mravec.
+“BPS Moldava is a pilot project for the ENGIE Group in Slovakia within the framework of combined production of electricity and heat from biogas.
+Our aim is to reduce the carbon footprint of local resources in agriculture, in particular by reducing the release of methane into the air through the use of waste from livestock production.
+In addition, in the future we plan to produce biomethane through the Moldava BPS, which will allow us to partially replace natural gas in our heating plants with this environmentally friendly fuel, thus meeting our decarbonisation targets in the energy sector.
+We also want to produce biomethane from biodegradable waste, which would otherwise end up in landfills and disproportionately burden the environment,” explains Miroslav Mravec.

-“In addition, for the future, we are planning to build a new terminal warehouse and convert the existing terminal warehouse into a dofermentor.
-Furthermore, the construction of the aforementioned biomethane plant and the injection of this fuel into the public network.
-The aim will be to increase biogas production by approximately 50 %, compared to the current state,” concludes Miroslav Mravec.
+“In addition, we are planning to build a new terminal warehouse and convert the existing terminal warehouse into a dofermentor in the future.
+Furthermore, the construction of the aforementioned biomethane station and the injection of this fuel into the public network.
+The aim will be to increase biogas production by around 50 % compared to the current situation,’ concludes Miroslav Mravec.